Detroit Red Wings: Early years (1926–1949)

 Team photo from Detroit's inaugural season (1926–27).
 The franchise was known as the Detroit Cougars from 1926 to 1930.

 Following the 1926 Stanley Cup playoffs, during which the Western Hockey League (WHL) was widely reported to be on the verge of folding, the NHL held a meeting on April 17 to consider applications for expansion franchises, at which it was reported that five different groups sought a team for Detroit.
 During a subsequent meeting on May 15, 1926, the NHL owners voted, 6 to 2, to approve a franchise to the Townsend-Seyburn group of Detroit and named Charles A. Hughes as governor.
 WHL owners Frank and Lester Patrick made a deal to sell the league's players to the NHL and cease league operations.
 The new Detroit franchise purchased the players of the WHL's Victoria Cougars, who had won the Stanley Cup in 1925 and had made the 1926 Stanley Cup Final, to play for the team.
 The new Detroit franchise also adopted the Cougars' nickname in honor of the folded franchise.

 Since no arena in Detroit was ready at the time, the Cougars played their first season at the Border Cities Arena in Windsor, Ontario.
-For the 1927–28 season, the Cougars moved into the new Detroit Olympia, which would be their home rink until December 15, 1979.
-This was also the first season behind the bench for Jack Adams, who would be the face of the franchise for the next 36 years as either coach or general manager.
+For the 1927–28 season, the Cougars moved into the new Detroit Olympia, which became their home rink until December 15, 1979.
+This was also the first season behind the bench for Jack Adams, who would become the face of the franchise for the next 36 years as either coach or general manager.

 The Cougars made the Stanley Cup playoffs for the first time in 1929, with Carson Cooper leading the team in scoring.
 The Cougars were outscored 7–2 in the two-game series with the Toronto Maple Leafs.
 In 1930, the Cougars were renamed the Falcons, but their woes continued, as they usually finished near the bottom of the standings, even though they made the playoffs again in 1932.

 In 1932, the NHL let grain merchant James E. Norris, who had made two previous unsuccessful bids to buy an NHL team, purchase the Falcons.
-Norris' first act was to rename the team; earlier in the century, Norris had been a member of the Montreal Amateur Athletic Association (MAAA), a multi-sport club whose winged-wheel emblem derived from its cycling roots, and whose hockey team won the first Stanley Cup in 1893.
-Norris decided that a red version of the MAAA "Winged Wheelers" logo would be perfect for a team playing in the "Motor City", and on October 5, 1932, the club was renamed the Detroit Red Wings.
-Norris also placed coach Jack Adams on a one-year probation for the 1932–33 NHL season.
-Adams managed to pass his probationary period by leading the Red Wings to their first-ever playoff series victory, over the Montreal Maroons.
+Norris' first act upon taking control on October 5 was to change the team's name to the Red Wings.
+Earlier in the century, Norris had been a member of the Montreal Amateur Athletic Association (MAAA), a multi-sport club whose winged-wheel emblem derived from its cycling roots, and whose hockey team won the first Stanley Cup in 1893.
+Norris felt that a red version of the MAAA "Winged Wheelers" logo would be perfect for a team playing in the "Motor City".
+Norris also retained Adams on one year of probation for the 1932–33 NHL season.
+Adams managed to pass his probationary period by leading the Red Wings to their first-ever playoff series victory over the Montreal Maroons.
 The team then lost in the semifinals to the New York Rangers.